hannahtrask/hannahtraskTwo/README.md

 I recently was working on honing my Next js skills by working on several projects— the first being a simple movie database app.
 See the code and repo [here](https://github.com/hannahtrask/MovieApp).

+In addition to that, I am working with a team to build a CRM platform for an advertising agency, using mostly Amazon Web Services.

 ### Skills - generally in order of how often I use them.
 * Shopify/Liquid/Ecommerce
 * HTML5/CSS3